cacheguy/cacheguy/README.md

 I'm also highly addicted to Python.
 I'm hoping to learn C, C++, and C#.

-I like ducks.

 ## What I'm Working On 📒
-* A 2D platformer game called Runner Mania, created using the Arcade library (https://api.arcade.academy/en/latest/)
-* A top-down shooter game
+* An RPG game
 * Possibly a game made using Panda3d
-* Start learning C# so I can use Unity.
+* Start learning how to use Godot
 * Some other project I guess...

 ### [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cacheguy)](https://github.com/anuraghazra/github-readme-stats)